MAC spoofing

 MAC spoofing is a technique for changing a factory-assigned Media Access Control (MAC) address of a network interface on a networked device.
 The MAC address that is hard-coded on a network interface controller (NIC) cannot be changed.
 However, many drivers allow the MAC address to be changed.
 Additionally, there are tools which can make an operating system believe that the NIC has the MAC address of a user's choosing.
 The process of masking a MAC address is known as MAC spoofing.
 Essentially, MAC spoofing entails changing a computer's identity, for any reason.

 Motivation

 Changing the assigned MAC address may allow the user to bypass access control lists on servers or routers, either hiding a computer on a network or allowing it to impersonate another network device.
 It may also allow the user to bypass MAC address blacklisting to regain access to a Wi-Fi network.
-However, MAC spoofing does not work when trying to bypass parental controls if automatic MAC filtering is turned on.
 MAC spoofing is done for legitimate and illicit purposes alike.